aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

 # Assign range larger then total L3 leafs
 vtep_loopback_network_summary: < IPv4_network/Mask >

+# IP Address used as Virtual VTEP.
+Will be configured as secondary IP on loopback1 | Optional
+# This is only needed for centralized routing designs
+vtep_vvtep_ip: < IPv4_address/Mask >

 # IP address summary used for MLAG Peer Link (control link) and underlay L3 peering | *Required
 # * When MLAG leafs present in topology.
 # Assign range larger then total: L3 Leafs + 2 ]